Someone Else's Life

 Fish and chips on a pier looking over a restless grey sea, someone’s arm comfortingly solid against his.

-A person – Neil realised on one his drives in the dark – was only ever the sum of their memories.
+A person – Neil realised on one of his drives in the dark – was only ever the sum of their memories.

 Who was he now?